Mary Barber (bacteriologist)

 Mary Barber (3 April 1911 – 11 September 1965) was a British pathologist and bacteriologist who studied antibiotic resistance in bacteria.
 She was one of the pioneers in this field, documenting the phenomenon of penicillin resistance early on.

 Life

-Barber was born on 3 April 1911 in Derby.
-Her mother was Ethel Howlett and her father, a physician, was Hugh Barber; the couple had two daughters before Mary.
-She was the only daughter to go into medicine; she was a fifth-generation physician.
+Barber was born on 3 April 1911 in Derby to mother Ether Howlett and father Hugh Barber.
+Her father, Dr. Hugh Barber, was a distinguished physician who trained at Guy's Hospital.
+Of their three daughters, Mary was the only one to follow her father into medicine, becoming a fifth-generation physician.
 Barber received her early education at the Alice Ottley School in Worcester.
 For most of her life, she lived in a London flat; she never married.
-She died on 11 September 1965 at the age of 54.
-She and a companion were killed in a car accident while en route to a Campaign for Nuclear Disarmament meeting.
 Throughout her life Barber possessed strong political and religious beliefs, as a firm political liberal and devout Anglican.
+She was described as being direct - approaching authority without fear, coming quickly to the point, as well as outspoken on issues with which she did not agree.
+She died on in a car accident on 11 September 1965 at the age of 54, along with a companion,en route to a Campaign for Nuclear Disarmament meeting.
+Her colleague described her death as "appallingly sudden and premature."
 She was known for her distinctive appearance, including glasses, no makeup, a pulled-back hairstyle, and utilitarian clothing.
 Her hobbies included boating.